sara-nl/spider4advisors/examples/ada-usage.md

 ### The Advanced dCache API (ADA)

-We will be using a genomics pipeline example to demonstrate the integration capabilities of Spider with highly scalable external storage systems.
+We will reuse the genomics pipeline from the dCache example to demonstrate the capabilities of ADA on Spider.

 The data we are going to use is part of a long-term evolution [experiment](https://en.wikipedia.org/wiki/E._coli_long-term_evolution_experiment) led by Richard Lenski to assess adaptation in E. coli.
 A population was propagated for more than 50,000